RichCini/LomasBoards/README.md

 connecting to MA13 (pin 20 of the socket).
 I did this with some 30AWG wire- wrapping wire soldered to the tops of the pins in question.

-There is also a revised version of the U18 PAL that's recommended for all users.
+There is also a revised versions of the U18 and U55 PALs that's recommended for all users.
-Again, the update is related to discoveries made in debugging Mode 6.
+Again, the update to U18 is related to discoveries made in debugging Mode 6, while the update to U55 is related to a discovery by Patrick Linstruth that the MS-DOS RTC was running fast.
+The 8253 timer was not being initialized properly due to a missing term in one of the equations.

 ### Board Notes